-- Automation of rote tasks (e.g. camera trap image identification) - Developing novel analytical approaches (however, novel implementation of existing approaches is appropriate). - Dependency on proprietary software (e.g. ESRI ArcGIS) - Research exploration with a loosely defined approach
+- Automation of rote tasks (e.g. camera trap image identification) - Dependency on proprietary software (e.g. ESRI ArcGIS) - Research exploration with a loosely defined approach - Development of complex interactive dashboards

 WHAT SKILLS WILL MEDS STUDENTS HAVE?

 At the time MEDS students begin their Capstone Project, they have competency in statistics, remote sensing, geospatial analysis, data ethics, and Python and R programming for environmental data manipulation through their coursework.
 Additional coursework on machine learning, data visualization, environmental modeling, and database management will take place concurrently with the Capstone Projects.
 Successful proposals will further the student's development of environmental data science skills and typically include several of the following activities: